Benje1/n-able-test/Readme.md

 A minimal example of how this could be deployed to AWS (via a simple curl-based Lambda) is also included, but it is not a full AWS infrastructure implementation.

+I did use the yaml as described in the task outline

 ## Assumptions
 - Services will not change frequently.
 - The program does not require persistent state or a database.